roydegeest/rakwireless-docs/docs/wisbee/rak4260-breakout-board/quickstart/README.md

   caption="New project settings"
 />

 - Select “**Atmel**” as the manufacturer via the drop-down menu and navigate to the **ATSAMR34J18** list entry.
-This is the chip at the core of the RAK4260 LPWAN Breakout Module, so we need to instruct the J-Flash tool that we are going to be working with it as shown in figure 11.
+This is the chip at the core of the RAK4260 LPWAN Breakout Module, so we need to instruct the J-Flash tool that we are going to be working with it as shown in Figure 25.

 <rk-img
   src="/assets/images/wisbee/rak4260-breakout-board/quickstart/ttn/device-selection.png"